Tyrrrz/Tyrrrz.me/data/blog/pure-impure-segregation-principle/index.md

 Depending on how the code is structured and how it interacts with non-deterministic and effectful operations, impurities may make up a larger or smaller portion of the whole.
 That, in turn, is something we can actually control.

-In order to reap the most benefit out of pure functions, we need to design software in a way that **limits impure interactions and delays them as much as possible**.
-Ideally, we should strive to push them as far out as we can, towards the _boundaries of the system_.
+In order to reap the most benefit out of pure functions, we need to design software in a way that **limits and delays impure interactions as much as possible**, ideally pushing them towards the _boundaries of the system_.

 ## Flattening the dependency tree